(A District of Columbia Non-Profit Corporation)

-Nominations and Election Committee shall be composed of not less than three (3) individuals elected by the ABNS Assembly from the Regular membership.
+Nominations and Election Committee shall be composed of not less than three (3) individuals consisting of the Immediate Past President and two (2) additional individuals elected by the ABNS Assembly from the Regular membership.
 All other committees shall be composed of individuals appointed by the President.
 The President shall be ex-officio to all committees except the Nominations and Election Committee.

 Section 7.3 Term of Office

 Members of Standing Committees shall serve two (2) year terms or until their successors are appointed.